yosraFr/webChallenge/README.md

  2. the main page:

-         at. the list of the different shops sorted according to the increasing distance
+        a. the list of the different shops sorted according to the increasing distance

          b. the user may like a shop and it will be added to the preferred Shops